 - · Why did you want to read this book? - Do you like the book cover?
-What do you like about it? - Have you read any other books by this author? - What do you think this book might be about?
+What do you like about it? - Have you read any other books by this author? - Is the author also the illustrator of this book? - What do you think this book might be about?